mggg/VoteKit/paper/paper.md

 comparisons in the style of [@drawing-a-map].

 ![At left, the ballot graph for a 3-candidate election.
-There is one node per possible ballot, and the weights show the number of instances of that ballot in the profile.
-At right, a multidimensional scaling (MDS) plot for 160 synthetic profiles made with various generative models and candidate strength parameters for two slates of 3 candidates each.
-The MDS plot is a low-distortion planar embedding of those 160 profiles and their pairwise differences. \label{fig:viz_plots}](./figures/fig_2.png){width=100%}
+There is one node per possible ballot, an edge goes between two ballots if they either differ by one candidate at the end of the ballot, or by swapping two adjacent candidates, and the weights show the number of instances of that ballot in the profile.
+We note that ballots of length 2 are identified with ballots of length 3.
+At right, a multidimensional scaling (MDS) plot for 80 synthetic profiles containing 1000 ballots made with various generative models and candidate strength parameters for two slates of 3 candidates each.
+The MDS plot is a low-distortion planar embedding of those 80 profiles and their pairwise differences.
+This  plot shows that two of the generative models, s-BT and s-PL, are more similar to each other than to either CS model, and that different candidate strength settings cause the models to stratify within themselves. \label{fig:viz_plots}](./figures/fig_2.png){width=100%}

 Finally, `VoteKit` interacts seamlessly with a wide range of actual vote data, such as thousands of political elections collected by FairVote and